Neo-manchester/Tac-VGNN/README.md

  Code will be released soon after ICRA 2023.

- # Installation
+ # Download

  Code was developed and run from Visual Studio Code in Anaconda virtual environment on Windows 11.

  To install this package, clone the repository into your own folder firstly:

  ```
  git clone https://github.com/Neo-manchester/Tac-VGNN.git
  ```

-The package structure is shown as:
+After then, the main parts of download package structure are shown as below:

 ```
 Tac-VGNN
+|
 |—— 1_parameter_setup
 |   |—— tactip_127_graph_voronoi_setup.ipynb
 |   |—— tactip_331_graph_voronoi_setup.ipynb